StigNygaard/lastfm-widgets/README.md

 - A layout that adapt nicer to wider display dimensions of widget
 - Dark mode
 - Refactoring code *if* I'm in the mood for that kind of thing 🙂
-- More documentation
+- More documentation (especially on the example proxy-api when it is a bit more mature)
-- Generally fixing and tuning...
 - Another widget